50w/animal-crossing-awesome-list/README.md

 ## Want to add an awesome?
-There are 2 ways to add an app to the Awesome list:
+[Click here](https://github.com/50w/animal-crossing-awesome-list/issues/new?assignees=NickLewanowicz&labels=&template=add-an-awesome-to-the-list.md&title=Add+App%3A+) to make an issue, fill out the template, and an admin will add it to the list as soon as possible!

-**Option A**: [Click here]() to make an issue, fill out the template, and an admin will add it to the list in < 48 hours.
+More tech savvy?
 **Option B**:

     Step 1.
 Fork the repo